michael105/rinit/README.md

 (terminating a list of programs like vi, to save data to disk, and unmounting mounts)

 ##### About

 Only one dependency for the static builds.
-I include minilib (www.github.com/michael105/minilib) as the headerfile minilib.h.
+I include minilib (www.github.com/michael105/minilib) as the combined script mini-gcc.

 The small size (2.2kB) and using vfork do spare some resources.
 Especially, when considering context switches for reaping subprocesses.